Last updated on July 5th, 2022 at 11:55 am

-A week before I filled out my unemployment form online in front of Heather, I had come to the decision to run toward what I was fearing.
+A week before I filled out my unemployment form online in front of my boss, I had come to the decision to run toward what I was fearing.
 I returned to meditating and told the universe just to place me where it thought I belonged.
-I equate it to running at the Grand Canyon and jumping – having faith that somewhere between the edge and the Colorado river below, a net, bridge or parachute would appear.
+I equate it to running at the Grand Canyon and jumping – having faith that somewhere between the edge and the Colorado River below, a net, bridge, or parachute would appear.

 Something will catch me, right?

-It was one month before Christmas and everything seemed to be falling part, but instead of resisting, I decided to run for the canyon edge.
+It was one month before Christmas and everything seemed to be falling apart, but instead of resisting, I decided to run for the canyon edge.
 I remember staring at the unemployment web page thinking, (sigh) “Well this sure sucks.”
 It was not what I call fun.
 But it was empowering.
-And while I was in the arms flailing, legs kicking, screaming my guts out free-fall into the land of the single-parent unemployed place, I made a firm decision that going forward I would only do work that aligns with my dreams . . . and I would only do work that I love.
+And while I was in the arms flailing, legs kicking, screaming my guts out free-fall into the land of the single-parent unemployed place, I made a firm decision that going forward I would only do work that aligns with my dreams.
+I would only do work that I love.

 I was pretty insistent in my mediations.

-There was a time I wasn’t sure what I was doing, but my fairy-friggin-change-godmother was with me, showing me the way, by either preventing me from getting to an interview by taking a normal 30-minute drive and turning it into three hours, because suddenly, in the middle of the day, the highway needed to be shut down — or by making it so connections only occurred via voice mail and email — never quite bringing us together.
+There was a time I wasn’t sure what I was doing, but my fairy-friggin-change-godmother was with me, showing me the way, by either preventing me from getting to an interview by taking a normally 30-minute drive or turning it into three hours, because suddenly, in the middle of the day, the highway needed to be shut down, or by making it so connections only occurred via voice mail and email–never quite bringing us together.